kubernetes-sigs/karpenter/designs/disruption-controls-by-reason.md

 **Supported Reasons:** All disruption Reasons affected by the current Budgets implementation (underutilized, empty, expired, drifted) should be supported.
 **Default Behavior for Unspecified Reasons:** Budgets should continue to support a default behavior for all disruption reasons.

 # API Design
-## Approach A: Extending the Budget API to specify a reason
-This section contrasts two approaches for specifying disruption reasons in the v1beta1 nodepool API: a list of reasons (List Approach) and a single reason per budget (Single Reason Approach).

-### List Approach: Multiple Reasons per Budget - Recommended
+### Approach A: List Approach With Multiple Reasons per Budget - Recommended
 This approach allows specifying multiple disruption methods within a single budget entry.
 It is proposed to add a field Reasons to the budgets, which can include a list of reasons this budget applies to.
 #### Proposed Spec
 Add a simple field "reasons" is proposed to be added to the budgets.